THE HUMANITARIAN TECHNOLOGY NETWORK

 Crisis Mappers leverage mobile & web-based applications, participatory maps & crowdsourced event data, aerial & satellite imagery, geospatial platforms, advanced visualization, live simulation, and computational & statistical models to power effective early warning for rapid response to complex humanitarian emergencies.
 As information scientists we also attempt to extract meaning from mass volumes of real-time data exhaust.

-Join our Google Group to participate in the latest discussions, ask questions, share & brainstorm, add yourself to the member map, learn what Crisis Mapping is all about, and view our list of member affiliations to learn about who we are.
+We invite you to join our Google Group to participate in the latest discussions, ask questions, share & brainstorm, learn what Crisis Mapping is all about, and view our list of member affiliations.
 Pursuing other avenues for involvement?
 Visit our friends at the Standby Task Force & the Digital Humanitarian Network.